Itinerary

 Night in a tent

-All these efforts are worth it; every day we discover new splendid vistas of the mountains around us, the immense glacial valleys and obviously the Donjek glacier itself.
+All these efforts are worth it; every day we discover new splendid vistas of the mountains around us, the immense glacial valleys and obviously the Donjek Glacier itself.
 At some point, we even stand right in front of the toe of the glacier, only a hundred meters from the ice!

-Being alone in these land where it is not unusual to spot a moose, a bear or a caribou, looking at some of the highest mountains in North America is a feeling you will not soon forget!
+Being alone in these lands where it is not unusual to spot a moose, a bear or a caribou, looking at some of the highest mountains in North America is a feeling you will not soon forget!

 Every night, we choose our camp wisely and appreciate gourmet meals before enjoying a well-deserved rest in our tents.

-On average, you should expect between 5 and 7 hours of hiking each day, with a maximum elevation gain of 800m.
-We will also have one day ‘off’, meaning that we can go explore the surroundings of the camp without our large backpacks.
+We also have one day ‘off’, on day 5, meaning that we can go explore the surroundings of the camp without our large backpacks.
 This day is also a buffer in case we face adverse weather conditions.

 Breakfast, lunch and dinner